idolactivities/vtuber-things/docs/vtuber/etiquette.md

 ## The Medium Version

 * **Have common sense**
-  * The streamer can't understand you, so saying "Do this!" or "Say this!" is pointless.
+  * The streamer doesn't understand you, so messages like "Do this!" or "Say this!" are pointless.
   * Live streams do not have subtitles.
-I should not have to explain this.
+  * The English and Japanese communities have different memes.
 * **Have common courtesy**
-  * Even if the streamer could understand you, saying "Do this!" or "Say this!" is obnoxious.
+  * Even if the streamer could understand you, you shouldn't pester them to do things.
   * Stay on topic.
-Don't chat about your personal life or other VTubers.
+Stream chat is not for discussing your life or other VTubers.
   * Don't spam.

 ## The Long Version